- Small, light and comfortable design

 The screen offers strong visibility outdoors in bright outdoor light and there's Gorilla Glass also in place to offer some extra screen protection.
 There's a backlight to illuminate that small screen at night, but we just wish there was more of that screen.

-It's not a touchscreen display, but it does stay on 24/7 and there's physical buttons with a nice, grippy textured finish that does mean they're nice to handle even when things get a bit sweaty.
+It's not a touchscreen display, but it does stay on 24/7 and there are physical buttons with a nice, grippy textured finish that does mean they're nice to handle even when things get a bit sweaty.
 Polar says the Pacer has two times faster processing power and seven times the increased internal RAM compared to the Polar Vantage M2 , which definitely felt a bit sluggish in the performance department when we tested it.

 Does it dramatically change what it's like to use the Pacer in comparison?
 We'd say no, but it's good to see Polar has acknowledged that the speed of switching between screens needed to improve.

-You're getting a watch with a 5ATM water resistant rating, which does mean it's suitable for swimming and we can confirm it's also to wear when you jump into the shower too.
+You're getting a watch with a 5ATM water-resistant rating, which does mean it's suitable for swimming and we can confirm it's also to wear when you jump into the shower too.
 We will say that we did have some issues with the first watch we tested when we took it for a pool swim, which somehow caused the screen to crash and we were unable to charge or turn it in on after that.

 Our second watch survived another trip to the pool – but that's not a good sign on the durability front and hopefully just a one-off.